awslabs/synchro-charts/packages/doc-site/docs/properties.md

       - `id`: string

         (Optional) The id for the annotation which can be set to any string value.
-This field allows annotations to be identified/distinguished when `WidgetConfigurationUpdate` events are emitted.
+This field allows annotations to be identified/distinguished when [`widgetUpdated`](#/API/Events) events are emitted.

       - `isEditable`: boolean

         (Optional) A setting to control whether the annotation is configurable from within the widget.
 Defaults to false.
-        For example when `isEditable` is true on a line chart, you are able to drag the annotation handle to change the annotation value and emit `WidgetConfigurationUpdate` events reflecting the new annotation.
+        For example when `isEditable` is true on a line chart, you are able to drag the annotation handle to change the annotation value and emit [`widgetUpdated`](#/API/Events) events reflecting the new annotation.

       - `label`: Object